Adjudication & Dispute Boards

 Dr Chern’s major focus is in the field of Dispute Boards, which have covered the areas of heavy construction, infrastructure development, and civil engineering.
 He has also been instructed both as counsel in ICC arbitrations and as arbitrator having been frequently selected as a Panel member on ICC construction arbitrations arising out of Dispute Board decisions taken to the ICC.
 He has specialist knowledge of construction adjudication, acting either as a Dispute Board member, adjudicator or as counsel and is only one of the approximately 40 FIDIC President’s List Adjudicators worldwide and only 1 of 3 who head the Assessment Panel for the FIDIC President’s List.

-He is experienced in acting on Dispute Boards (in particular, service on Dispute Resolution Boards, DRB, Dispute Adjudication Boards, CDB and also Dispute Adjudication/Avoidance Boards for large infrastructure projects, hydroelectric facilities, nuclear power facilities, facility development, roads, bridges, and tunnels.
-He has served as both a member or chairman on numerous dispute boards for contracts covering traditional, design and construct, and turnkey contracts and is familiar with all relevant Dispute Board rules and procedures including the World Bank Harmonised, FIDIC, ICE and ICC Dispute Board rules.
+His experience on Dispute Boards (in particular, service on Dispute Adjudication Boards, DRB, DAB, CDB) is on large infrastructure projects such as hydroelectric and nuclear facilities, dams, roads, bridges, and tunnels.
+He has served as member (18) and chairman (230) on dispute boards for contracts covering traditional, design and construct, and turnkey contracts and is familiar with all relevant Dispute Board rules and procedures including the World Bank Harmonised, FIDIC, ICE and ICC Dispute Board rules.
 Additionally he authored the Dispute Boards section in Emden’s Construction Law, as well as Chern on Dispute Boards (1st Edition 2007, 2nd Edition 2011 Wiley-Blackwell Publishing, 3rd Edition Routledge Publishing, 3rd Edition 2014 Informa and 4th Edition 2019 Informa).
 Dr Chern also instructs on the subject and is an accreditor of Dispute Board Members for both FIDIC and the DBF.

 In addition to his Dispute Board work he has acted as an adjudicator in over 225 matters (including 137 decisions given under UK statutory adjudication schemes as well as internationally in Hong Kong, China, India, Pakistan, Japan, South America, and elsewhere).
 He is familiar with ICE, TeCSA, JCT, ACE (CIC), Scheme for Construction Contracts and other Adjudication Rules.
 No decision has been overturned at arbitration.
 He is experienced in World Bank/FIDIC conditions, the UK Construction Act 1996, statutory schemes and associated amendments to most major standard form contracts.
 Additionally he has experience in the drafting and interpretation of contractual provisions and procedures for arbitration, adjudication and dispute boards.